MCDReforged/MCDReforged/docs/source/quick_start/troubleshooting.rst

 The server won't start
 ----------------------

-* Check out your start command
+* Check your start command
 * Check if Java is installed and added to the PATH
 * Try to run the server without MCDR, using the same command you configured
 * If you're directing the start command to a batch or shellscript, try the actual command instead of the script